matthiasnoback/docker-compose-workshop/assignments/assignments.md

 # Deploying services on a single node

 Once you have pushed your custom image to Docker Hub, other servers can start using them.

+## Step 1 (using VirtualBox on Linux, Mac or Windows Home Edition)

 If you've followed the instructions in the [`README.md`](../README.md) file of this project, you already have a virtual machine called `demo-server` up and running.
 To see if this is the case, run:

 ```
 docker-machine ls